About The Poisoned Pawn

 We aren’t announcing any release dates yet.
 Even in its current stage of early concept and development, it’s an expensive endeavor to maintain.
 Ideally, we want to gauge the popularity of this endeavor before we commit to any hard dates and significant financial commitments.
 We will continue working on the idea and keep folks posted on the progress regularly, and will also be keeping a close eye on the community to determine if the demand for the project makes it viable enough to complete.

-Updates will be posted here on the Big Finish Games website, as well as our official social media communities over on Facebook and Twitter, as well as YouTube (when video content becomes available).
+Updates will be posted here on the Big Finish Games website, as well as our official social media communities over on Facebook and YouTube (when video content becomes available).

 Thank you for being the best adventure gamers on the planet!